PMLAA

 Noise Sensitive Area

-Do NOT fly over the noise sensitive area below 4500 ft MSL.
+Do NOT Fly over the Lake below 4,550’ MSL.

 This area is included in the sector delimited by